-2.1 Tagging Activities in Spain
+2.1 Tagging activities in Spain

-In 2008 y 2009 various bluefin tagging programs have been carried out in the eastern Atlantic and Mediterranean.
+In 2008 and 2009 various bluefin tagging programs have been carried out in the eastern Atlantic and Mediterranean.
 Eight electronic pop-up satellite tags were placed on adult bluefin tuna (with the cooperation of the Mediterranean Confederation for Responsible Recreational Fishing (Confederación Española de Pesca Marítima de Recreo Responsable).
-In the framework of the MIGRATUN project 39 internal tags were placed on bluefin tunas whose weights ranged between 7-25 kg in the western Mediterranean and 76 internal tags were placed in the Cantabrian Sea.
+In the framework of the MIGRATUN project, 39 internal tags were placed on bluefin tunas whose weights ranged between 7-25 kg in the western Mediterranean and 76 internal tags were placed in the Cantabrian Sea.

-Using standardized methods, together with the Spanish Institute of Oceanography (IEO) and the University of Cadiz and with the cooperation of the Mediterranean Confederation for Responsible Recreational Fishing, the WWF conducted electronic tagging in which 23 internal tags and 15 pop-up tags were placed.
+Using standardized methods, WWF conducted electronic tagging together with the Spanish Institute of Oceanography (IEO) and the University of Cadiz and with the cooperation of the Mediterranean Confederation for Responsible Recreational Fishing.
+23 internal tags and 15 pop-up tags were placed.